ulthiel/HDDBench/Readme.md

 # SimpleBench

-Very simple bash scripts for Linux and macOS to test computer performance.
-Nothing won't be super accurate but should give a rough estimate. **Use at your own risk.**
+Very simple bash scripts for Linux and macOS to test computer performance by just using GNU Core Utilities.
+Nothing won't be super accurate but should give a rough estimate.
+For macOS you will have to install the GNU coreutils via ```brew install coreutils```; you possibly first have to install [Homebrew](https://brew.sh) to do this.

+**Use at your own risk.**

 ## HDD